 Most recently, Alicia has worked in LA, Ogunquit, Maine and Chicago with the off-Broadway musical “Heartbreak Hotel” (the prequel to Broadway hit “Million-Dollar Quartet”) as pianist, associate music director and Gladys Presley, Elvis’ mother.

 Alicia produces and records in her own studio and has received an Addy advertising award for vocals and engineering.
 She is the proud possessor of a beautiful 1964 Hammond A-102 and a 1961 251 Leslie.
-She taught voice, keyboards and computer recording at the Musicians Institute in Hollywood from 2005-2010, and now teaches at Los Angeles College of Music in Pasadena.
+She taught voice, keyboards and computer recording at the Musicians Institute in Hollywood from 2005-2010, and taught at Los Angeles College of Music in Pasadena.

 Alicia lives in Sherman Oaks, CA with her family.
 She is a wife of one, mother of three, stepmom of one, concierge of a Burmese cat and a Beagle.